-Early Tertiary basins at Phoenix and on Fisherman creek, a few miles north of Phoenix, were filled or partially filled by arkose.
-The bedding and cross-bedding in the arkose shows that this sediment was derived from the west, and the composition indicates that it was formed from Jura-Cretaceous granitoid rocks.
-Late Tertiary flows were laid down on top of the arkose, and associated hypabyssal intrusives, feeders to the flows, cut the arkose Stratigraphically above this large limestone lens is another thousand to fifteen hundred feet of sharpstone conglomerate and intercalated in this upper conglomerate are the two lenses, each about 100 feet thick at maximum, of limestone breccia or angular conglomerate called the Stemwinder limestone.
-As discussed above, this rock may be either sedimentary or a tectonic breccia, but the association with the sharpstone conglomerate indicates it is more likely the former.
+The beds of limestone, with minor shale and siltstone, grade in a few tens of feet along strike, into a zone of alternating carbonate-rich and chlorite-rich bands.
+These bands of carbonate and chlorite are a few inches thick, and are uniform and persistent.
+They probably represent bedding.
+They continue south for about 2000' to near the West Kootenay Power Line (away from mineralized area of the "Idaho" mine the bands are andesitic tuff or greywacke and impure limestone rather than chlorite and carbonate).
+South of the Power Line they are intercalcated with and grade into fine-pebble sharpstone conglomerate.
+Stratigraphically above this large limestone lens is another thousand to fifteen hundred feet of sharpstone conglomerate and intercalated in this upper conglomerate are the two lenses, each about 100' thick at maximum, of limestone breccia or angular conglomerate called the Stemwinder limestone.
+As discussed above, this rock may be either sedimentary or tectonic breccia, but the association with the sharpstone conglomerate indicates it is more likely the former.

-The two lenses of 'Stemwinder' limestone outcropping near the Stemwinder mine have not been described in detail by LeRoy.
-The lenses are composed of angular to sub-angular fragments of limestone ranging in diameter from a few millimeters to about one foot, and sparse chert fragments ranging in diameter from a few millimeters to about one inch.
+The two lenses of "Stemwinder" limestone outcropping near the Stemwinder Mine have not been described in detail by LeRoy.
+The lenses are composed of angular to sub-angular fragments of limestone ranging from a few millimeters to about one foot in diameter, and sparse chert fragments ranging from a few millimetres to about one inch in diameter.
 The matrix is limestone with minor quartz.
 The fragments are closely packed, and in some places appear to match their neighbours, as if they could be fitted together.
-This matching is sufficiently rare that it could have occurred either by chance breakage, or by close packing effected by slight movements, between time of deposition and consolidation.
+This matching is sufficiently rare that it could have occurred either by chance breakage, or by closepacking effected by slight movements, between time of deposition and consolidation.

-The writer has not found a completely satisfactory explanation of the origin of the lenses of 'Stemwinder' limestone.
+The writer has not found a completely satisfactory explanation of the origin of the lenses of "Stemwinder" limestone.
 There is no evidence that they are associated with fault zones.
 They may be scree.
-They lie one thousand to fifteen hundred feet in the hanging-wall of the large bedded limestone band.
-But there is no evidence of a hiatus between the large band and the Stemwinder limestone; i.e., it is not known how the large band could be eroded to form fragments for the 'Stemwinder' limestone.
+They lie one thousand to 1500' in the hanging-wall of the large bedded limestone band.
+But there is no evidence of a hiatus between the large band and the Stemwinder limestone; i.e. it is not known how the large band could be eroded to form fragments for the "Stemwinder" limestone.
 Only a short interval, during which the separating band of chert fragmentals was deposited, could have elapsed between the deposition of the lower large limestone lens and the Stemwinder lenses.
 The problem is further considered below under the section on Regional History.

-(C)-Basalt
+(C) Basalt:

 A few lenses of andesitic to basaltic rock lie within and unconformably above the Brooklyn Limestone.
-Outcrops of this rock are found on the road from the Brooklyn mine to Marshall lake, and east of the Lancashire Lass and Ora Denora claims, near Denora townsite in the B.C.
+Outcrops of this rock are found on the road from the Brooklyn mine to Marshall Lake, and east of the Lancashire Lass and Ora Denora mines, near Denora Townsite in theB.C.
 Basin area.
-The area near Lancashire Lass has been studied in detail by Dr. W. H. White.
-A northtrending basin of basalt lies upon a rubbly surface of Brooklyn limestone.
-The basalt extends at least as far as Wilgress (Loon) lake, about two miles north of the Lancashire Lass.
+The area near Lancashire Lass has been studied in detail by Dr.W.H.White.
+A north-trending basin of basalt lies upon a rubbly surface of Brooklyn limestone.
+The basalt extends at least as far as Wilgress (Loon) Lake, about 2 miles north of the Lancashire Lass.
 The more andesitic phases of this rock are difficult to distinguish from the massive Knob Hill andesite; consequently the rock may be incorrectly mapped in places.

-JURA-CRETACEOUS INTRU-SIVES
+JURA-CRETACEOUS INTRUSIVES